Find Nursing Colleges

 22% Freshmen Loans

-There are 918 full-time undergraduates at WWCC, and 2,776 students altogether.
+The total student population at Western Wyoming Community College is 2,776, which includes 918 full-time undergraduates.
 The school has a student-to-faculty ratio of 11 to 1.

-Approximately 22% of the students who attend this school take out loans.
-The average amount of student loans is $3,550 a year.
+22% of WWCC students take out loans to afford college costs.
+The typical student loan amount is $3,550 a year.
 WWCC has a 5.8% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 #5